John-Abbott-College/6P3-Notes/labs/reterminal-setup/index.md

 ---
-title: Reterminal setup
+title: "L2: Reterminal setup"
 description: |
   Guide to setting up reterminal for the first time.
 date: 2026-02-01
 blogpost: true
-category: Linux
+location: Lab
-tags: Linux
+author: 1%
-location: Lecture
+language: 2026-01-24
 ---

 ## Overview

-This page documents the general steps needed to perform an initial set up, or reset, of the [reTerminal](https://wiki.seeedstudio.com/reTerminal/#for-linux) device that we will be using throughout the class.
+This lab documents the general steps needed to perform an initial set up, or reset, of the [reTerminal](https://wiki.seeedstudio.com/reTerminal/#for-linux) device that we will be using throughout the class.

 The general steps are: